whg-training/statistics-course/Genes/practicals/Genes across species/How_much_of_the_genome_is_in_genes.md

 ## Conclusions

 Two really striking things jump out from this to me.
 First, in many eukaryotic organisms, hardly any of the genome is actually coding for protein.

 What is the rest doing?
-Some of it is in [pseudogenes or encodes non-protein-coding RNAs](Counting_genes_1.md).
-Quite a lot actually is functional [as described in the ENCODE paper](https://doi.org/10.1038/nature11247) (at least in the sense that proteins bind there, as part of a process of regulating gene expression).
+Well, we saw that some of it is in [pseudogenes or encodes non-protein-coding RNAs](Counting_genes_1.md).
+Quite a lot actually is functional [as described in the ENCODE paper](https://doi.org/10.1038/nature11247) (at least in the limited sense that proteins bind there, as part of a general process of regulating gene expression).
 Some of it is viral DNA that has been retro-transposed into the genome - such as the [LINEs and SINEs in the human genome](https://en.wikipedia.org/wiki/Retrotransposon) - and some is genuinely doing nothing.
 Much of the function of even well-annotated genomes is not known.